HomoCodens/catherd/README.md

 ## NOW
 * add default home to store when loading empty
-* make cancelling possible when asked for contract type
 * Rethink naming of fields
 * blurriness/caching problem of textareas
 * Add metadata to created pdfs